symfony/symfony-docs/contributing/code/security.rst

    date for a joint release (there is no guarantee that all releases will be at the same time but we will try hard to make them at about the same time).
-When the issue is not known to be exploited in the wild, a period of two weeks seems like a reasonable amount of time.
+When the issue is not known to be exploited in the wild, a period of two weeks is considered a reasonable amount of time.

 The list of downstream projects participating in this process is kept as small as possible in order to better manage the flow of confidential information